haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/project/bitbucket-integration.md

         magento-cloud login

 1. List your integrations.
-You need the Bitbucket integration ID to complete the next step.
+You need the Bitbucket集成 ID to complete the next step.

         magento-cloud integration:list